 The Charities Regulator maintains a register of charities that are active in Ireland.
-It is an offence for an organisation to describe itself as a charity if it is not registered with the Charities Regulator.
+It is an offence for a charitable organisation to carry out activities if it is not registered with the Charities Regulator.

 Being registered with the Charities Regulator is separate from being granted a charitable tax exemption.
+A charity must be registered with the Charities Regulator before they can apply for a charitable tax exemption.
 The Revenue Commissioners decide if an organisation is a charity for tax purposes and whether it qualifies for a tax exemption.
 There is a list of bodies with charitable tax exemption on revenue.ie.

 What the Regulator needs to register a charity

 Organisations that want to carry out charitable activities must register with the Regulator.
-They must provide information about their organisation including where it operates and what it does.
+They must provide information about their organisation including where it operates, what it does and who the trustees are.
 They must also provide information about the organisation’s income and fundraising activities, including:

 - Bank account details

-Each organisation must provide a copy of its constitution or governing documents (these take different forms depending on the form of the charitable organisation).
+Each organisation must provide a copy of its constitution or governing documents.
 Organisations who work with vulnerable people and children must also give details of the risk assessment procedures, safety checks and safeguards they have in place.

 If the Regulator approves an organisation’s application, it awards them charitable status, assigns them a Registered Charity Number and lists them as a charity on the public register.
-The public register lists the:
+The public register lists the charity’s:

 If the Charities Regulator refuses an organisation’s application to be registered as a charity, it must tell the organisation why its application was refused and that it can appeal the decision, see ‘Appeals’ below.